coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![A rectangular selection has been made]({{ site.url }}/assets/annotated-screenshots-guide/rectangle-selected.png)

-_Tip: You can add multiple by holding ⇧ on subsequent selections_
+_Tip: You can add multiple rectangles by holding ⇧ on subsequent selections_

 ⇧⌘+I to invert the selection.
 This will allow you to fill in everything _except_ what you selected.

 ![The selection has been inverted]({{ site.url }}/assets/annotated-screenshots-guide/inverted-selection.png)

-_Watch for the dashed lines crawling around the border of the image to know you've successfully inverted the selection_
+_Watch for the dashed lines crawling around the border of the image to know you've successfully inverted the selection._

 ## Shade Fill